By , Chief Administrative Officer, Farm Bureau Financial Services

 “The pace of change has never been this fast before and it’ll never be this slow again.”

 This quote nails the impact technology is having in all industries as the digital revolution matures.
-Technological impacts and the pace of change does vary from one industry to another and many single out insurance for being slower and behind.
+Technological impacts and the pace of change do vary from one industry to another and many single out insurance for being slower and behind.
+Where is insurance innovation during this revolution?

 A 50% Increase in Population and a 0% Increase in Life Insurance Policies